 Transformative Economic Development: Transformative Economic Developments include sites that are approved Megaprojects as designated by the Ohio Tax Credit Authority with more than 2,000 permanent jobs committed to the project.
-General occupancy projects that are located within 15 miles are eligible to apply for this set aside
+General occupancy projects that are located within 15 miles from the Intel site and 20 miles from the Honda site are eligible to apply for this set aside

-New Affordability - LIHTC Units: The New Affordability LIHTC units is determined by calculating the sum of the total number of New Affordability LIHTC units awarded in a county within the last five years.
+New Affordability - County LIHTC Units: The New Affordability- County LIHTC units is determined by calculating the sum of the total number of New Affordability LIHTC units awarded in a county within the last five years (2020-2024).